Azure/azure-sql-database-samples/Python/Windows/README.md

-# Connect to SQL Database by using Python on Mac OS
+# Connect to SQL Database by using Python on Windows

-[Python code sample] (sample_python_mac.py) that runs on a Mac computer.
+[Python code sample] (sample_python_win.py) that runs on a Windows computer.
 The sample and connects to Azure SQL Database by using the **pymssql** driver.

 ## Requirements